JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## [Other data patterns](@id di)

-Here are some important remarks for implementations wanting to deviate in their assumptions about data from those made above.
+Here are some important remarks for implementations deviating in their assumptions about data from those made above.

 - New implementations of `fit`, `predict`, etc, always have a *single* `data` argument as above.
-For convenience, a signature such as `fit(learner, X, y)`, calling `fit(learner, (X, y))`, can be added, but the LearnAPI.jl specification is silent on the meaning or existence of signatures with extra arguments.
+For convenience, a signature such as `fit(learner, table, formula)`, calling `fit(learner, (table, formula))`, can be added, but the LearnAPI.jl specification is silent on the meaning or existence of signatures with extra arguments.

 - If the `data` object consumed by `fit`, `predict`, or `transform` is not not a suitable